ilijavishinov/documentation-chat/README.md

 # AWS Documentation Chat

-This is the demo solution for the ML Engineer interview task.

 An easier way to navigate the company documentation is implemented through a QA chat bot.
 The bot answers questions and provides the source for the answer, as well as other relevant documentation files that may be of use.